Mathics3/mathics-core/FUTURE.rst

 Forms, Boxing and Formatting
 ----------------------------

-This remains the biggest holdover item from 2022, and seems easily doable.
+This remains the biggest holdover item from 2022 and seems easily doable.
 It hinders interaction with Jupyter or other front ends.

-Right now, "Form" (a high-level specification of how to format) and "format" (a low-level specification of how output is encoded) are sometimes muddied.
+Right now, "Form" (a high-level specification of how to format) and "format" (a low-level specification of how output is encoded) is sometimes muddied.

 For example, TeXForm may be a "Form", but output encoded for AMS-LaTeX is done by a *formatter*.
-So AMS-LaTeX rendering and other kinds of rendering should be split into its own rendering for formatter module.
+So, AMS-LaTeX rendering and other kinds of rendering should be split into its own rendering for a formatter module.
-Currently we have asymptote, and svg "format" modules.
+Currently, we have Asymptote, and SVG "format" modules.

-Back to high-level again, Boxing is something that can be written in Mathics3, and doing this at least initially ensures that we have design that fits more naturally into the Wolfram Language philosophy.
+Back to high-level again, Boxing is something that can be written in Mathics3, and doing this at least initially ensures that we have a design that fits more naturally into the Wolfram Language philosophy.